-Here we've mapped out the six best tips for sippin' and grillin', plus a beer-soaked brat recipe, all thanks to the experts at Colonial Wines & Spirits.
+Here we've mapped out the seven best tips for sippin' and grillin', plus a beer-soaked brat recipe, all thanks to the experts at Colonial Wines & Spirits.

 - Pork dishes work best with white spirits like vodka or gin.
 Pork can also work just as effectively with bourbon, scotch and Irish whiskey.

 - Chicken is a great match with tequila, rum and gin.

 - Lamb and game work well with scotch and Irish whiskey.

 - Spirits aged in oak will impart smoky, nutty and caramelized notes.

 - White spirits like vodka and gin can be used in place of white wine in a recipe, adding freshness and richness.

 - Alcohol has a lower boiling point than water.
 Simmering for 15 minutes will reduce alcohol content by 60% and two hours reduces it by 90%.
 But while the alcohol is gone, the delicate, interesting flavors that make the difference linger in the finished recipe.